Same Sex Adoption Cases

 In this case, a foster parent sought to adopt his two foster sons.
 Though he was found to be a fit parent, his application was denied solely because Florida law prohibited adoption by homosexuals.
 The court found that there was no rational basis for this blanket exclusion.
 Florida's Department of Children and Families no longer considers sexual orientation as a factor in determining fitness to adopt.

-State Polices Against Adoption by Gays, Lesbians, or Unmarried Couples
+State Policies Against Adoption by Gays, Lesbians, or Unmarried Couples

 Some states had official policies, but not laws, prohibiting the placement of children in state care into foster care or adoption with gay or lesbian individuals or couples.
 In Nebraska, Greg and Stillman Stewart, a gay couple married in California, sued to overturn such a policy after having been denied the ability to foster children because they're gay men.
-The Nebraska Supreme Court overruled the state's policy in 2017 on grounds that it violated equal protection and due process.
+The Nebraska Supreme Court in 2017 upheld the trial court's decision that the state's policy violated equal protection and due process.

 Same-Sex Adoption Cases: Second Parent Adoptions

-Second parent adoptions, sometimes referred to as stepparent adoptions, consist of a prospective parent petitioning the court to adopt the legal child of his or her partner.
+Second-parent adoptions, sometimes referred to as stepparent adoptions, consist of a prospective parent petitioning the court to adopt the legal child of their partner.
 If an individual is the legal parent of a child, through birth or adoption, their partner may seek to adopt the child as well.

 In the case of In Re: Adoption of K.R.S., a lesbian couple who had been married in California sought to obtain a second parent adoption for the biological child of one partner.
 The Alabama Court of Civil Appeals denied their request, finding that Alabama law would not recognize the couple's marriage and thus the partner could not adopt as a stepparent.